Cavity Wall Insulation Cost UK 2026: Prices by House Type, Removal, and Mortgage Impact

 As you can see, cavity wall insulation and loft insulation offer the best payback of any insulation measure.
 If your home needs both, start with whichever has the biggest gap — if your loft already has some insulation but your walls are empty, walls should be the priority.

 For the biggest overall impact on your bills, combine cavity wall insulation with loft insulation, draught-proofing, and an efficient heating system.
-If you’re considering switching from a gas boiler to a heat pump, getting your insulation sorted first is the smart move.
+If you want to measure how much you actually save week-to-week, pair a smart meter with an in-home display — and if you already have one that isn't working properly, see our smart meter problems guide for fixes.
+If you're considering switching from a gas boiler to a heat pump, getting your insulation sorted first is the smart move.

 FAQ